yasuba/Maya-CV/README.md

 #Maya Driver

 I'm a developer at consultancy firm Deloitte Digital.
-I'm looking for my second role.
-Before Deloitte, I graduated from Makers Academy, an intensive 12-week coding bootcamp.
+I'm looking for a Ruby or Scala role, as this is where my interests lie, although I am very keen to try any new technologies.

 ##Experience